 Step 9: Choose an entry system

-Smart entry systems are coded systems that open gates, doors and even units.
+Smart entry systems are coded systems that open gates, doors, and even units.
 There are tons of great ones, but through experience at our own facilities we highly recommend :

 - Padlocks work too.

 The most important consideration with your entry system is whether it connects into the software you will use to run the business.
-The best self storage software + smart entry system gives you the option to have customers move in themselves without you having to do a single thing.
+The best self storage software + smart entry system gives you the option to have tenants move in themselves without you having to do a single thing.

 Step 10: Marketing / Launch prep